 - Cover the lid and pressure cook on high pressure for 8 minutes.
 Cancel the pressure cook setting.
 Release the pressure after and add fried potato halves.

-- Cover the lid and cook on sauté setting for 2-3 minutes or just until potatoes are tender.
+- Cover the lid and cook on the sauté setting for 2-3 minutes or just until potatoes are tender.

 More Indian Curries You'll Love: